 There was no electricity, nor money to purchase appliances had we had such nicety.

-Personally, I don't remember living in that little cabin, but I remember in later years seeing it many times before we moved to California and hearing the history of our experiences there.
+Personally, I don't remember living in that little cabin, but I remember in later years seeing it and hearing the history of our experiences there.
 (I have yet to find a picture of the place).
 Now a deserted mobile home stands where it was so many years ago.

-But as I travel back in time, in my minds' eye I can still see the little cabin there against the backdrop of greenery of the little clearing with the spring-fed brook running down the side.
+But as I travel back in time, I can still see the little cabin there against the backdrop of greenery of the little clearing with the spring-fed brook running down the side.

 Out of the chimney can be seen the smoke as Mom cooked on the little fire, and perhaps the sound of the axe as it rings through the forest, and drowns out the laughter of the happy baby boy.